 TOP PICK: Reliant 2 Speed Pump with 20-amp Cord $159.64

 Before we get into the most energy efficient pool pumps on the planet.
 You need to understand something called Affinity Law.

 The following is from the US Department Of energy http://www.nrel.gov/docs/fy12osti/54242.pdf /Page 14.

-Affinity Law Example: If you cut your pump speed in half, from 3450 RPMs to 1725 RPMs, you would expect your energy usage to drop by 50 %, cutting your power usage in half.
-But, as you can see on the chart to the left @ (1800 RPMs), your pool pump energy consumption is reduced to just 1/8th of the original energy draw, using just 250(W).
+Affinity Law Example: If you cut your pump speed in half, from 3450 RPMs to 1725 RPMs, you would expect your energy usage to drop by 50 % too, reducing your power usage in half.
+But, as you can see on the chart to the left @ (1800 RPMs), your pool pump energy consumption is reduced to just 1/8th of the original energy draw, using only 250(W).

 Second Example: By lowering the speed by only *450 RPM, we can cut the power usage almost in half.
-At this RPM we can still run a heater, vacuum the pool, whatever, and SAVE OVER 50% On Our Energy Bills.
-We still get lots of power and save oodles of cash.
+At this RPM we can still run a heater, vacuum the pool, whatever, and SAVE OVER 50% On Your Energy Bills.
+You get lots of power and save oodles of cash.

 Variable Speed Value Proposition Outlined Below

 With the average in-ground pool holding 25 thousand gallons of water, it would take a single-speed pool pump running at 3400 rpm, pumping 66 gallons per minute, just over 6 hours to filter all the water.
 The pump would consume twelve thousand, six hundred watts to filter this pool.

 With a variable speed motor, if you run the pump at 1200 RPM or 22 gallons per minute, it would take 19 hours to filter the same pool, but the pump would only consume just over 2 thousand watts saving you 10.4kWh a day.